-The Focus 73 camera has been built to withstand the severest of elements.
+Weather Proofing and Design: The Focus 73 camera has been built to withstand the severest of elements.
 It has a transparent IP66 casing that can be able to withstand very adverse climatic conditions like gusty winds and rain.
 It has a compact build as it measures 12.5 by 14.5 by 19 cm.
 However, I noted that it’s pretty heavy about 1.1 kilograms.
 I assumed that the weight would help with overcoming the winds.
 All the same, such weight on a monitoring camera means it will consume a lot more power when tilting and maneuvering.
 Moreover, the weight actually limits the camera in terms of the surfaces that it can be mounted on.
-Of course, you don’t want that thing hanging loosely from anywhere, as it would crack a skull if it fell on someone’s head.
+Of course, you don’t want that thing hanging loosely from anywhere.
+It would crack a skull if it fell on someone’s head.

-This camera supports Wi-Fi connectivity but lacks a USB port.
+This Motorola HD home monitoring camera supports Wi-Fi connectivity but lacks a USB port.
 This tells you that the camera has very little wiring.
 Apart from the DC power input, no other wire is mounted on this device.
 Wireless connectivity allows you to connect with the camera from your PC or smart device.
-If you are going to use your smartphone to manage the camera, you will need to download the Hubble app for easy management.
+To use your smartphone to manage the camera, you will need to download the Hubble app for easy management.

-It’s quite sad to imagine that Motorola could actually sell this disappointment of a camera at such an outrageous price.
-The cheapest figure I found for this gadget is 10500 Rupees and honestly, this thing is not worth even half of that money.
+Pricing and Final Verdict: It’s quite sad to imagine that Motorola could actually sell this disappointment of a camera at such an outrageous price.
+The cheapest figure I found for this Motorola home monitoring wifi camera is 10500 Rupees.
+Honestly, this thing is not worth even half of that money.
 My advice, “don’t buy it” unless you’ve got money to waste on overly ambitious projects like the Focus 73.

 |Dimensions||12.5 by 14.5 by 19 cm|